+Manufactured by

+National Steelcrafters of Oregon, Inc.

+DBA Breckwell Hearth Products

+Eugene, Oregon

-Manufactured by Breckwell Hearth Products Eugene, Oregon Grand Prairie, Texas
+Grand Prairie, Texas

-©BRECKWELL HEARTH PRODUCTS C-L-068 1/05
+©BRECKWELL HEARTH PRODUCTS C-L-802 1/05

 INTRODUCTION

 Thank you for purchasing the Breckwell Pellet Burning Stove.
 You are now prepared to burn wood in the most efficient, convenient way possible.
 To achieve the safest, most efficient and most enjoyable performance from your stove, you must do three things: 1) Install it properly; 2) Operate it correctly; and 3) Maintain it regularly.
 The purpose of this manual is to help you do all three.